MSDimos/commander-rust/README.md

 The difference between them is that `Github` is latest but unstable and `crates.io` is stable but might not be latest.

 ##### install from `Github`
-(warn, it does not work now!
-I'm testing to guarantee that crate will work perfectly)

 ```toml
 [dependencies.commander_rust]
 git = "https://github.com/MSDimos/commander_rust"